-Striving-Lack of satisfaction as a life-defining characteristic; tied to greed.
+Striving-Never satisfied, a life defining characteristic; tied to greed.
 Since there is no one who cares, he has to do what it takes to make sure things will work out for his good.
 He will try at all costs to do anything possible to make his life better.
-He may even overwork.
-Yet often he finds no satisfaction in work.
-Often his identity is tied into what he is striving after.
-His need for success can even come with an attitude of revenge.
-"After I have succeeded, those who have rejected me will envy me, and then I will get back at them."
+He may even overwork, and yet often he finds no satisfaction in work.
+His identity may be tied into what he is striving for.
+His need for success may come with an attitude of revenge: "After I have succeeded, those who have rejected me will envy me, and then I will get back at them."
 His value is attached to the accumulation of what he has.

-Escape-The solution when emotional pain cannot be healed; similar to hiding.

-The child seeks satisfaction in things that give her temporary value or identity, such as sports, drugs, sex, and alcohol.
+Escape-Solution when the heart's pain cannot be healed; similar to hiding.
+The teen seeks satisfaction in things that give her temporary value or identity-sports, drugs, sex, and alcohol.
 In Western countries, entertainment, video games, pornography, and the Internet are added to the list.
-The false world she has created in her heart can be more real to her than the painful one that is a reality.
-Therefore, she seeks the false reality at all costs and at all times.
+The false world she has created in her heart can be more real to her than the painful one that is her reality.
+Therefore, she seeks the false world at all costs and at all times.
+Though her sinful choices seem more obvious due to her difficult circumstances, her heart is no different than any sinful human heart.

-Though many of these responses may seem more sinful or more obvious due to these vulnerable children's difficult circumstances, their hearts are no different than any sinful human heart.
-God sent His Son to heal the hurts of all of our hearts, including those of children who have experienced pain, hurt, and loss.
+God sent His Son to heal the hurts of all of our hearts, including those of teens who have experienced pain, hurt, and loss.
 His grace is sufficient for every need!